X

 Personalize the results below to get your best mortgage rate

-As reported by Freddie Mac today, the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) decreased by one basis point (0.01%) to 6.78%, holding at about a mid-July stance.
+As reported by Freddie Mac today, the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) declined by five basis points (0.05%), sliding down to 6.76% Per last week's MarketTrends newsletter, we expected to see a slight decline in rates this week.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.